informationcake/music-machine-learning/README.md

 load_songs.py loads in audio and perform feature extraction, saving the results to disk.

-plot_cluster_bokey.py will create the interactive plot shown here, have a play! https://informationcake.github.io/music-machine-learning/
+plot_cluster_bokey.py will create the interactive plot shown here, have a play!

+https://informationcake.github.io/music-machine-learning/

 learn_songs.py will take the _data.pkl files output from load_songs.py, and perform some machine learning and data visualisation techniques.
 I have yet to upload this part to this repo, watch this space.

 I will add more info as I develop this.
 I'm quite a bit further ahead in this project than this github repo suggests, as I'm only uploading code once I'm sure it will be useful for others.
 You can get a better feel for this project on my webpage where I show some results and what will be coming on this repo.

+You can read in a bit more depth about what is happening here:

 https://sites.google.com/view/informationcake/music/machine-learning